 1. Zoom in and Zoom out Videos with Movie Maker 2012

 Step 1 Import Videos or Photos to Movie Maker

 Click Add videos and photos button in the toolbar to select and load the media file to Movie Maker.

 Step 2 Select Target Pan/Zoom in/Zoom out Effect

-Go to Animations tab and then switch to Pan and Zoom section.
+Go to the Animations tab and then switch to Pan and Zoom section.
 Preview the preset pan and zoom effects and then select a target one.

 The selected Pan or zoom in or zoom out effect will be applied to all the frames in the video, which also makes the pan and zoom effect not so visible.
-In this case, to get a more visible pan and zoom effect, we recommend you to split the frames first and then apply the Pan & Zoom effect to a certain frames.
+In this case, to get a more visible pan and zoom effect, we recommend you split the frames first and then apply the Pan & Zoom effect to certain frames.

-Note: To zoom in and zoom out the timeline in Movie Maker, you can right click the clips in the timeline and then select Zoom in or Zoom out option from the sub menu, but this will not zoom in or zoom out the video.
+Note: To zoom in and zoom out the timeline in Movie Maker, you can right-click the clips in the timeline and then select Zoom in or Zoom out option from the submenu, but this will not zoom in or zoom out the video.

 Step 3 Preview and Save video